MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-4.md

 ## List service principals

-If you already have an existing service principal that you wish to use, this steps details how to retrieve your existing service principal.
+If you already have an existing service principal that you wish to use, this step explains how to retrieve your existing service principal.

 A list of the service principals in a tenant can be retrieved with [az ad sp list](/cli/azure/ad/sp#az-ad-sp-list).
 By default this command returns the first 100 service principals for your tenant.
 To get all of a tenant's service principals, use the `--all` parameter.
 Getting this list can take a long time, so it's recommended that you filter the list with one of the following parameters: